Skip to main content

 These provisions prohibit directors from using their position or any confidential information obtained through it to gain an advantage for themselves or someone else, or to cause detriment to the company.

 The leading case is ASIC v Adler [2002] NSWSC 171 (HIH Insurance).
 Rodney Adler caused a HIH subsidiary to advance $10 million to a trust controlled by his associated entities, with part of the funds used to purchase HIH shares.
-The court found Adler had used his position as a director for an improper purpose - to prop up the HIH share price for his personal benefit.
+The court found Adler had used his position as a director for an improper purpose: propping up the HIH share price for his personal benefit.
 He received a $450,000 penalty, approximately $7 million in compensation orders (jointly) and a 20-year disqualification.
 ASIC subsequently pursued criminal proceedings and Adler was sentenced to 4.5 years imprisonment.

-Practical lesson: If you learn sensitive information through your directorship - such as a pending acquisition, financial difficulties or a major contract win - do not trade shares, tip off third parties or arrange personal transactions connected with that information.
+The lesson here is about information.
+If you learn something sensitive through your directorship, such as a pending acquisition, financial difficulties or a major contract win, do not trade shares, tip off third parties or arrange personal transactions connected with it.

 4. Duty to Prevent Insolvent Trading (Section 588G)